tillgrallert/lossless-sente-export/readme.md

 1. Download and install [SQLiteStudio](http://sqlitestudio.pl)
 2. Open your Sente library with SQLiteStudio
+    - on macOS do the following:
+        + In the Finder, right-click on your Sente library and select `Show Package Contents`.
+        + The actual SQLite database is then located at `Contents/primaryLibrary.sente601`
 3. Export all tables emphasised in bold in the documentation below to XML using the table names as file names.
-4. Manually remove the trailing `<index>` nodes from every XML file as those prevent the files from being well-formed XML.
+4. Open all XML files in a text editor and manually remove the trailing `<index>` nodes from every XML file as these prevent the files from being well-formed XML.
 5. Run the stylesheet [`tss_generate-xml-from-sql.xsl`](xslt/tss_generate-xml-from-sql.xsl) on `Reference.xml`.
 The output file `compiled.TSS.xml` contains all information available in the SQLite database.
 It will be saved in the `_output/` folder and can be used for further processing.

     Options to apply the transformation include:

     + running [Saxon-HE](http://saxon.sourceforge.net/#F9.8HE) for Java in the terminal:

     ~~~
-    $ cd path-to-folder
-    $ java -jar "path-to-saxon9he.jar" -s:xml/Reference.xml -xsl:xslt/tss_generate-xml-from-sql.xsl
+    $ java -jar "path/to/saxon9he.jar" -s:"path/to/Reference.xml" -xsl:"path/to/tss_generate-xml-from-sql.xsl"
     ~~~

     + using one of the XML editors that include an XSLT processor, such as oXygen (30 days trial licences available)